-\Source: Pennsylvania Crime Victims (2015).
-"Your Rights as a Victim" at https://pcv.pccd.pa.gov/for-victims/.
+Source: Pennsylvania Crime Victims (2015).
+"Your Rights as a Victim" at https://pcv.pccd.pa.gov/for-victims/Pages/ Your-Rights-as-a-Victim.aspx.

 Anti-Hazing Policy

 The Pennsylvania State University does not tolerate hazing.
 Hazing is prohibited for any University recognized or sanctioned organization, student, or other person associated with an organization operating under the sanction of or recognized by the University.
 Organizations or individuals found responsible for hazing under this Policy, whether occurring on or off campus, may be subject to disciplinary action by the University, and may also face criminal charges under state law, including The Timothy J. Piazza Antihazing Law, 18.
 Pa.
 C.S. § 2801, et seq.